morphy80/Chocolate-Heaven/README.md

 - [x] Get error messages in case user has done something wrong or there is an issue with database.

 As an admin I would like to do all of the above plus:
-- [x] Be able to access, edit and delete ALL recipes from admin profile
+- [x] Be able to access, edit and delete ALL recipes and categories from admin profile

 ### Developer goals